Stunning Pet-Friendly Cabin Rental Secluded in Woodland near Telluride, ColoradoOphir, Colorado (United States)

 - Winter sports

 At Alta Lakes, guests can visit the old mining/ghost town and see the original site of alternating current electricity, as well as the remnants of the aerial tramway that used to move the ore from the mine to the mill a little way down the mountain.
 Just a few miles away, Telluride’s L.L.
 Nunn joined forces with Nikola Tesla and George Westinghouse to build the world’s first commercial alternating-current power plant.
 It was used to fuel the operations of the Gold King Mine, which was just south of the property.

 Mountain Village and Telluride are sister cities that compliment one another.
 Mountain Village was founded in 1987 and covers over 2100 acres.
 It sits at 9,500 feet and is adjacent to the ski area and the Uncompahgre National Forest.
 Mountain Village is home to many shops, restaurants, spas and the Telluride Ski School.
 To reach Telluride, just hop onto the free and of course, scenic, gondola.
 This 13-minute ride is unique to Mountain Village and Telluride – there is no other gondola system like this anywhere else in the States.

-During the snow season The Observatory is accessible via snowmobile, skiing or snowshoeing.
+During the snow season, the cabin is accessible via snowmobile, skiing or snowshoeing.
 Additional costs for snowmobiles do apply.

-Early check-in request for summer stays only is $100 for an early check in time of 2:00 pm (regular check in time is 4:00 pm); guests must request at least three days in advance of check-in and owner must confirm early check-in.
+Early check-in request for summer stays only is $100 for an early check-in time of 2:00 pm (regular check-in time is 4:00 pm); guests must request at least three days in advance of check-in and the owner must confirm early check-in.

 This host can transport guests and gear for a fee of $100 round-trip, there is a two-person limit per snowmobile.